-The estimated expected value of the procurement will also determine whether that procurement is subject to the additional rules in Division 2 of the CPRs (see discussion of Division 2 following).
+The estimated expected value of the procurement will determine whether that procurement is subject to the additional rules in Division 2 of the CPRs (procurement thresholds) (9.7, 10.2; see discussion of Division 2 following below) or economic benefit considerations (4.7-4.8).
+The value of the procurement may also be relevant to determining the application of specific procurement connected policies.